Lizonghang/PerSF-SemCom/README.md

 of CUDA on the host machine is not required.
 Otherwise, we can set ``--device_reltr=cuda:1`` to run RelTR on other GPUs, similarly, set ``--device_saliency=gpu:1`` to run Saliency on GPU 1.
 RelTR and Saliency are not recommended to use the same CPU.
+Note that these options only take effect when ``--resume_pkl=0``.

 **3. Processing a custom dataset for the first time**